-In 1998, soon after being diagnosed with multiple myeloma and given three years to live, Kathy founded the Multiple Myeloma Research Foundation with her identical twin sister Karen Andrews.
+In 1998, soon after being diagnosed with multiple myeloma and given three years to live, Kathy founded the MMRF with her identical twin sister, Karen Andrews.
 At the time, there were no new treatments in the multiple myeloma pipeline.
 Having worked in leadership positions in the pharmaceutical industry, Kathy understood the industry’s scientific capabilities.
 But as a patient, Kathy had experienced the broken, dysfunctional healthcare system—and was motivated to use her knowledge and experience to change it.

-As Co-Chair of the Harvard Business School Kraft Precision Medicine Accelerator, a $20 million program endowed by Robert Kraft and the Kraft Family Foundation, Kathy convened more than 300 leaders from throughout the healthcare ecosystem She identified and published best practices for accelerating cures and created The Kraft Accelerator Playbook for Cures to help organizations across all disease states develop strategies to accelerate cures.
-Kathy also co-leads the Kraft Accelerator Leadership Forum, a group of CEOs from disease-focused organizations working together to address their most important challenges, share best practices, and accelerate precision medicine models.
+As Co-Chair of the Harvard Business School Kraft Precision Medicine Accelerator, a $20 million program endowed by Robert Kraft and the Kraft Family Foundation, Kathy convened more than 300 leaders from throughout the healthcare ecosystem.
+She identified and published best practices for accelerating cures and created The Kraft Accelerator Playbook for Cures to help organizations across all disease states develop strategies to accelerate cures.
+Kathy continues to work with CEOs from disease-focused organizations to address their most important challenges and share solutions.

 Kathy was appointed to President Obama’s Precision Medicine Initiative Working Group and served as an advisor to the Biden Moonshot program.
 She was named to the President’s Council of Advisors on Science and Technology (PCAST), the National Cancer Advisory Board (NCAB), and the National Cancer Policy Board (NCPB).
-She served on the board of IMS Health and is on the advisory boards of Verily and Verily’s Project Baseline.
-Kathy is a member of the FasterCures Non-Profit Council and the Harvard Business School Health Advisory Board.
+Kathy serves on the Board of Directors for EQRx and the MMRF.
+She serves on the Verily Advisory Board, the FasterCures Non-Profit Council, and the Harvard Business School Health Advisory Board.
 She is highly published with articles in the Harvard Business Review, Time, Forbes.com, STAT, and Nature.